Bealby/grandpas-pocket-watch-shop/README.md

 ![About](/documentation/readme/about.png/)

 - An `About` page will give the user a little insight into Grandpa's Pocket Watch Shop.
-Providing infomrmation on it's hisstory and giving the user a personal connection to the Website.
+Providing information on it's history and giving the user a personal connection to the Website.

 ### Profile App